Study Rooms Guidelines

 - Allowed group size is determined by the library where the room is located.

-- East County Education Center group study rooms require a minimum of two students and can hold up to four students.
+- East County Education Center group study rooms require a minimum of two users and can hold up to four users.

-- Germantown and Rockville group study rooms require a minimum of three students and can hold up to six students.
+- Rockville group study rooms require a minimum of three users and can hold up to four users.

 - With the exception of room 237, Takoma Park/Silver Spring group study rooms require

-a minimum of two students and can hold up to six students.
+a minimum of two users and can hold up to six users.

-- Room 237 in the Takoma Park/Silver Spring library requires a minimum of five students and can hold up to twelve students.
+- Room 237 in the Takoma Park/Silver Spring library requires a minimum of five users and can hold up to twelve users.

 LOCATIONS AND EQUIPMENT